BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 It's possible that there are some other strange interactions which could take place when both UCP and this mod are active, though it shouldn't be anything awful.

+**NOTE:** This mod and Shadowevil's "VaultHunter" mod, which creates a Legendary-level Vault Hunter's Relic, don't play very well together, especially with Raid boss drops.
+The combination has been known to sometimes crash Borderlands after defeating the Ancient Dragons, in fact, and legendary drops will be *far* more frequent than is useful.

 Obviously this mod will conflict with other mods which play with the same variables.
 I know that Hemaxhu's "Better White Chests" would conflict with